 Wildlife search and rescue teams working on the Williamtown Airforce Base fires came across a very small female joey koala who had suffered severe burns and was still alive.

-The rescuers called her Zenani (which of course has been shortened to Nani).
-Nani was taken to a local veterinarian for her initial treatment and later was transferred into a private home for 24 hour nursing.
+The rescuers called her Zenani.
+Zenani was taken to a local veterinarian for her initial treatment and later was transferred into a private home for 24 hour nursing.

-Nani was very ill for a number of weeks and had to undergo painful burns treatments on a daily basis.
-Nani slowly began to respond to care but was not progressing as well as expected.
+Zenani was very ill for a number of weeks and had to undergo painful burns treatments on a daily basis.
+She slowly began to respond to care but was not progressing as well as expected.

-Nani was transferred up to the Port Macquarie Koala Hospital three weeks after she was initially rescued for more intensive treatment.
+Zenani was transferred up to the Port Macquarie Koala Hospital three weeks after she was initially rescued for more intensive treatment.
 She is now a permanent resident at the Koala Hospital.